diegoluisi/diegoluisi/curriculum/Diego_Luisi.md

 * **City**: Lisbon - Portugal 🇵🇹
 * **Date**: 04/2023 - 06/2024
 * **Industry**: Financial Compliance
-* **Role**: As a DevOps engineer specializing in Cloud Environments, my role revolves around automating infrastructure with tools like Terraform, Terragrunt, ArgoCD, and Helm.
-I collaborate with teams to optimize deployment pipelines and architecture scalability.
-I deploy advanced Kubernetes features like Istio, Keda, and Karpenter for service mesh capabilities and workload optimization.
-Monitoring with Grafana, Prometheus, Loki, and OpenTelemetry ensures system performance and reliability.
-Continuous improvement maintains robust, resilient, and scalable environments in AWS and Azure, meeting evolving organizational needs.
+* **Role**: As a DevOps engineer specializing in Cloud Environments, I focus on automating infrastructure and developer workflows using tools like Terraform, Terragrunt, ArgoCD, Helm, and Backstage.
+I collaborate with teams to optimize deployment pipelines, streamline developer experiences, and ensure architecture scalability.
+I deploy advanced Kubernetes features such as Istio, Keda, and Karpenter for service mesh capabilities and workload optimization.
+Monitoring and observability with Grafana, Prometheus, Loki, and OpenTelemetry ensure system performance and reliability.
+Through continuous improvement, I maintain robust, resilient, and scalable environments in AWS and Azure, meeting evolving organizational needs.

 ### Evolution Gaming 🇸🇪